 - Bug Infestation: Because wood is a natural material, it is more vulnerable to pest attacks.
 Because to this, you’ll need to maintain your cabinets in order to protect them.

 Cheaper Options For Cabinets

 - No Warping & Cracking: With fluctuating temperature and humidity, solid wood cabinets are known to warp and crack.
-MDF board cabinets do not have this problem as it is engineered to withstand fluctuating temperatures and humidity.
+MDF cabinets do not have this problem as it is engineered to withstand fluctuating temperatures and humidity.

-- Smooth Finish: Because MDF board is manufactured from fine particles, it does not have any noticeable grains like solid wood.
-Because of this, MDF board has a smooth finish, which is perfect for painting.
+- Smooth Finish: Because MDF is manufactured from fine particles, it does not have any noticeable grains like solid wood.
+Because of this, MDF has a smooth finish, which is perfect for painting.

-- You Can't Repair Scratches: If you happen to scratch your MDF board cabinets, you need to know it is not easy to repair.
-Once damage occurs to this type of cabinets, you need to have it fixed immediately, even if it is a small nick.
+- You Can't Repair Scratches: If you happen to scratch your MDF cabinets, you need to know it is not easy to repair.
+Once damage occurs to this type of cabinet, you need to have it fixed immediately, even if it is a small nick.
 If the damage is left, it will weaken the structure of the cabinet.

 - Does Not Retain Its Value: Unlike solid wood cabinets, MDF cabinets do not retain their value.